Higher Education and Student Affairs Administration (M.Ed)

 - Participate in and reflect meaningfully on learning and professional development activities.

 - Two year program for full-time students.
-39-credit hours (11 course, 4 semester practicum).
-See degree requirements here.
+39-credit hours (11 courses, plus 4-semester practicum).
+No summer or winter classes.
+See degree requirements and course descriptions here.

-- Fully on-campus course of study with a diverse and engaged student body providing a natural “learning lab.”
+- Fully on-campus course of study with a diverse and engaged student body providing a natural “living and learning lab.”

-- Free tuition, room & board is available for up to 18 students, as they work 15-20 hours a week throughout the program, rotating across Rosemont offices.*
+- Opportunity for free tuition, free mealplan, and free housing for HESAA students who work 15-20 hours per week throughout the program, rotating across Rosemont offices.*

-- Emphasis on equity and understanding how to support marginalized populations, preparing students to tackle the most critical issues facing college campuses today.
+- Emphasis on equity and social justice, including how to support marginalized populations while preparing students to tackle critical issues facing college campuses today.